olooney/oranlooney.com/content/post/genji-ko.md

 doing that.
 Then we always take the $k$ leftmost elements for our choice.
 However, because order doesn't matter, we divided by all the different ways of ordering the $k$ chosen elements, which is $k!$, and the $n-k$ remaining elements, which is $(n-k)!$.

-With that tool in hand, we start can start to define the Bell numbers.
+With that tool in hand, we can define the Bell numbers recursively.
 The first couple can be treated as special cases, since obviously there's only one way to partition a set of zero or one elements:

 \\[
     B\_0 = 1,  B\_1 = 1